-How to Start a DBA in New York
+How to Set Up a DBA in New York

 Recommended LLC Services

 The acronym “DBA” stands for “doing business as” and is used to refer to a business operating under a different name from its legally registered name.
 Different states use a variety of terms to refer to this concept, like “fictitious name,” “assumed name,” or “trade name,” but they all amount to the same concept.